pulse2percept/pulse2percept/doc/topics/encoders.rst

 An implant's :py:class:`~pulse2percept.implants.Raster` determines which electrodes may pulse together; see :ref:`topics-rasters`.
 PRIMA has none: all 378 photovoltaic pixels may be illuminated at once.
-With ``safe_mode=True`` it instead checks the projector envelope -- at most 3.5 mW/mm^2, at most 30 Hz, ON durations on the 0.7 ms grid and no longer than 9.8 ms, and a duty cycle of at most 0.294.
-That is the *device* envelope, not a biological safety limit, and it is read off the stimulus' own schedule: a stimulus that has been reduced to samples cannot be verified and is refused.
+With ``safe_mode=True`` it instead checks the documented operating envelope -- at most 3.5 mW/mm^2, ON durations on the 0.7 ms grid and no longer than 9.8 ms, a duty cycle of at most 0.294, and the 30 Hz the pivotal system is reported to run at.
+That is what the device is documented to do, not a biological safety limit and not a demonstrated hardware maximum, and it is read off the stimulus' own schedule: a stimulus that has been reduced to samples cannot be verified and is refused.

 Encoders can also quantize timing with ``clock`` and gray levels with ``n_levels``.
 These constraints are conservative: quantization may lower a